autokitteh/kittehub/room_reservation/README.md

 We configured three slash commands in Slack:

-- `/whatsfree` - list all the available rooms for the next hour
+- `/availablerooms` - list all the available rooms
-- `/roomstatus <room>` - show the status of a specific room right now
+- `/roomstatus <room>` - check the status of a specific room
 - `/reserveroom <room> <title>` - reserve a specific room

 You can extend this project to add participants, set the time, etc.